beedemo/workflowLibs/README.md

 # workflowLibs
 Pipeline Global Libraries for SA Jenkins demo environments.

-For more information on setting and using Pipeline Global Libraries please the page on GitHub: https://github.com/jenkinsci/workflow-plugin/tree/master/cps-global-lib.
+For more information on setting and using Pipeline Global Libraries please see the documentation on GitHub: https://github.com/jenkinsci/workflow-plugin/tree/master/cps-global-lib.

 ##Steps
 ####mavenProject